 This web page shows only a small excerpt of our Eaddy research.
-Another 233 words (17 lines of text) covering the years 1200, 1379 and 1500 are included under the topic Early Eaddy History in all our PDF Extended History products and printed products wherever possible.
+Another 117 words (8 lines of text) covering the years 1200, 1379 and 1500 are included under the topic Early Eaddy History in all our PDF Extended History products and printed products wherever possible.

 Eaddy Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Eaddy include Eadie, Eades, Edey, Eadey, Eddy, Edeson, Edison and others.

 Early Notables of the Eaddy family (pre 1700)

 More information is included under the topic Early Eaddy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eaddy family to Ireland

 Some of the Eaddy family moved to Ireland, but this topic is not covered in this excerpt.

 Another 36 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eaddy family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Eaddy or a variant listed above: John Eddy who settled in Watertown, Massachusetts, in the year 1630.
 Samuel Eddy landed in Plymouth in the same year.
 In 1766; Mary Eddy had made Charles Town [Charleston], South Carolina her home.